Death of a Doxy

 Character

-So the problem is set.
-At the beginning of the third chapter, Nero Wolfe and his team have to decide what to do about Orrie Cather's plight.
+So the uncomfortable problem of Orrie Cather is set.
+At the beginning of the third chapter, Nero Wolfe and his team have to decide what to do about Cather's plight.
 Wolfe convenes a conference with Archie Goodwin and his other frequently employed field operatives Saul Panzer and Fred Durkin.
 Wolfe first brings up the possibility that Orrie is guilty:

 "It is not merely a question," he said, "of devising an effective defense.
 If Orrie killed that woman to prevent her from interfering with his private plans, I am not obliged to thwart the agents of justice and neither are you.
 Sympathy with misfortune, certainly, but not contravention of Nemesis.
 Mr. Parker is a competent lawyer, and it can be left to him."